spacotto/Born2beRoot/_md/debian_vs_rocky.md

 ## Debian (latest stable version)

+### What's

 ### Pros
-- **Free and open-source.** Debian is free and open-source, making it a cost-effective choice.
+- **Free and open-source.** It is free and open-source.
-- **Stability and security.** Debian is known for its stability and security.
+- **Stability and security.** It is known for its stability and security.
-- **Community-driven.** It's a community-driven project.
+- **Community-driven.** It is a community-driven project.
-- **Enterprise-grade server operating systems.** Debian provides enterprise-grade server operating systems.
+- **Enterprise-grade server operating systems.** It provides enterprise-grade server operating systems.
 - **Extensive software applications.** It includes thousands of pre-packaged software applications ready to install and use.

 ### Cons
-- **New system administration.** Debian might be highly recommended if you are new to system administration.
+- **New system administration.** It might be highly recommended if you are new to system administration.

 ## Rocky

+### What's Rocky Linux?
+Rocky Linux is an open-source enterprise operating system designed to be 100% bug-for-bug compatible with Red Hat Enterprise Linux®.

 ### Pros
-- **Free and open-source.** Rocky Linux is free and open-source, making it a cost-effective choice.
+- **Free and open-source.** It is free and open-source.
-- **Stability and security.** Rocky Linux is known for its stability and security.
+- **Stability and security.** It is known for its stability and security.
-- **Community-driven.** It’s a community-driven project.
+- **Community-driven.** It is a community-driven project.
-- **Enterprise-grade server operating systems.** Rocky Linux provides enterprise-grade server operating systems.
+- **Enterprise-grade server operating systems.** It provides enterprise-grade server operating systems.
 - **Extensive software applications.** It includes thousands of pre-packaged software applications ready to install and use.

 ### Cons
-- **New system administration.** Rocky Linux might be highly recommended if you are new to system administration.
+- **New system administration.** It might be highly recommended if you are new to system administration.

 ## Debian vs. Rocky
 >[!CAUTION]